Inputs to the model¶

 Moderation bypass via semantic paraphrasing: Keyword filters look for specific strings.
 Embedding-based classifiers look for semantic similarity to known violations.
 An attacker who understands this shifts away from direct phrasing to oblique expression: the same meaning conveyed through implication, metaphor, or plausible deniability.
 The classifier scores the input as edge-case or benign because the violation exists at the level of intent, which the model may not reliably surface.

 Incident summaries that omit the significant event: When a summarisation system condenses a large alert payload, it makes implicit relevance judgements.
-An attacker who stages surrounding events to look like high-signal noise can cause the genuinely significant event to be weighted as context rather than subject.
+An attacker who stages surrounding events to look like high-signal noise can cause the genuinely significant event to be weighted as context when it is the subject.
 The summary looks complete.
 The analyst investigates the noise.

 Behavioural fraud models slowly adapting to attacker-shaped “normal”: A fraud classifier trained on recent transaction outcomes will update its understanding of normal behaviour based on what it observes.
 An attacker running repeated low-value, low-signal transactions over weeks is not triggering alerts; they are contributing to the training distribution.
 By the time the high-value activity begins, the model has been conditioned to treat that transaction profile as unremarkable.